 Now let’s break down our vlogging camera recommendations by budget, since for most people this will be the ultimate deciding factor.
 Bear in mind that on most cameras, the built-in microphones will deliver fairly average-quality audio, so if you want your voice to be clear, you’ll need to purchase sound gear separately.

-Our Pick for Best Overall Vlogging Camera for 2021
+Our Pick for Best Overall Vlogging Camera

 The Canon Powershot G7 X Mark II is our favorite all-round vlogging camera.
 Compact size and lightweight, with a high-quality, fast lens, 1080p HD video recording, fast processing, good low light performance, and a great battery life.